Windows 7 Forums Search

 • You can create or join a Homegroup with a virtual machine in Windows Virtual PC.

-You will need to have these Services set as below.
-They are by default.
+You will need to make sure to have these Services set as below.
+They should be by default.

 • DNS Client - Started and Automatic